Exploring place-based art

 In 2021 I was still searching for ways to expand on this idea.
 I refer to this process as reflexive experiential modeling; taking an idea and then mirroring it as varied conceptual and physical formats.
 To inspire a reconstruction of ‘building blocks’, I used shapes from Distal to develop a series of cloning tools.
 The Autonomous Replication Creativity Catalog (ARCC) is a library of virtual objects that can be borrowed by any artist for use in their own work.

 Weaving together these varied threads of creative inquiry has led to new opportunities in public placemaking.
-My 2023 work in progress is a multimedia installation incorporating mural painting, animated photography, and interpretive design.
+My 22-2023 work in progress is a mixed media installation incorporating mural painting, photography, and education-based design.
 Waves II Roots is an artistic interpretation of tsunami emergency awareness information to be located in the Noyo Harbor District of Fort Bragg, CA.

 someone carries their groceries while another waits nearby at a bus stop